Dianna Stearns, President, MA, CPDT-KA, CDBC, CATT

 Patti is very proud that Snafu, her Bichon, is the most pointed Bichon in North America and the first and only Iron Dog Bichon Frise in the sport of flyball.
 Patti is currently training her Papillons, Blake and Paisley as well as her Schnauzer, Harper.

-Melissa lives in North Pole, Alaska just two miles from Santa’s house.
-She has been training dogs for 10 years and trains her own Chihuahuas in agility, teacup agility, treibball, tracking, rally, obedience, nosework, and tricks.
-Melissa is a frequent competitor in several of these sports in multiple venues and even travels to the Lower 48 to compete.
+Melissa trains her own Chihuahuas in agility, teacup agility, treibball, tracking, rally, obedience, nosework, barn hunt, and tricks.
+She is a frequent competitor in several of these sports in multiple venues and travels around the country to compete.

 Melissa is on the Competition Committee.